Opening Times

 Weekend Clinics

-Sunday Clinics: Appointments are available on Sunday mornings; a standard appointment is $160 with an after-hours Medicare rebate of $55.80.
+Sunday Clinics: The cost of a standard 15-minute consult on Sunday is $160 with an after-hours Medicare rebate of $55.80.

 Telehealth